 THE MEANING OF DECIMALS

 A decimal -- 0.3865 -- is a proper fraction, which is a number less than 1.
 It is a part of number 1.
-To understand what that means, we must introduce the ordinal numbers: first, second, third, fourth, and so on.
-Because the ordinal numbers express division into equal parts.
+To understand what that means we must introduce the ordinal numbers: first, second, third, fourth, and so on.
+The ordinal numbers express division into equal parts.

 In this Lesson, we will answer the following:

 The counting-numbers have two forms: cardinal and ordinal.

 A cardinal number answers the question How many?

 An ordinal number answers the question Which one?

 We will now see that the ordinal numbers express division into equal parts.
 An ordinal number names which part -- the third part, the fourth, the fifth, and so on.